cloudposse/atmos/README.md

 # variants

-Universal CLI for DevOps and Cloud Automation.
+Universal Tool for DevOps and Cloud Automation.

 ## Introduction